 Our choice: Mazda 2 1.5 SKYACTIV-G SE-L 90

 Designed using Mazda’s ‘Kodo’ design language - also deployed on the CX-5, Mazda 6 and Mazda 3 – the new Mazda 2 is one of the sharpest-looking superminis you can buy.
 Short overhangs give it a squat, sporty stance, while the chrome wing running under the more prominent grille and into the (optional) full LED headlights has a more sculptural, three-dimensional look than any other model in the Mazda range.

 Available with 15-inch steel wheels on entry-level models, and 15 to 16-inch alloys on higher-spec versions, there are 10 exterior paint colours to choose from.
 On the inside Mazda’s designers have created the most premium-looking cabin this side of an Audi A1.

 The driver is presented with a deeply-sculpted instrument cluster, flanked by a pair of Audi-like bullseye vents.
-On SE-L models and above, a seven-inch touchscreen display that can also be controlled with a rotary dial on the centre console, sits perched on top of the dash, while the climate control dials are the only switchgear on an otherwise completely uncluttered dash.
+On SE-L models and above, a seven-inch touchscreen display can also be controlled with a rotary dial on the centre console, sits perched on top of the dash, while the climate control dials are the only switchgear on an otherwise completely uncluttered dash.

 To go with the modern, minimalist look high-spec versions get stitched leather on the dash, seats and door panels which feels fantastic to the touch.
 Other models don’t fare so well with barely a soft-touch plastic to be seen – it looks great, but feels distinctly low rent.

 Two all-new engines have been developed for the Mazda 2.
 The 1.5 SKYACTIV-G - available with 74bhp, 89bhp or 113bhp, and with a new six-speed manual or six-speed auto – does without a trendy turbo but has a compression ratio of 14:1 (the highest of any naturally aspirated petrol engine), a strategy that Mazda insists delivers better real-world economy.
 The figures certainly back that up.